KevinBatdorf/image-filters/README.md

-Choose from 22 advanced image filters to bring your images to life.
-No CSS.
+Choose from 22 beautiful filters to bring your images to life.

-== Description ==
+## Description

-Image filters is a Gutenberg block that wraps around the native core image block that when opened, will generate a curated set of 22 image filters processed using the binary code of the image itself (i.e. not a CSS fitler overlay).
+Image filters is a Gutenberg block that wraps around the native core image block that when opened, will generate a curated set of 22 image filters processed using the binary code of the image itself (i.e. not a CSS overlay).

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/kevinbatdorf.svg?style=social&label=Follow%20%40kevinbatdorf)](https://twitter.com/kevinbatdorf)